 IBKR is responsible for the Personal Information that we may collect in the manner discussed below.
-IBKR includes: Interactive Brokers LLC, One Pickwick Plaza, Greenwich, CT 06830 United States; IBKR Ireland, incorporated and registered in Ireland with company number 657406 whose registered office is at 10 Earlsfort Terrace, Dublin D02 T380; Interactive Brokers Central Europe Zrt. incorporated and registered in Hungary with company number 01-10-141029 whose registered office is at 1075 Budapest, Madách Imre út 13-14., Hungary; Interactive Brokers Luxembourg SARL incorporated and registered in Luxembourg with company number B229091 whose registered office is at 4, Rue Robert Stumper, L-2557 Luxembourg; Interactive Brokers (U.K.) Limited, (03958476) a Private Limited Company with registered office address, Level 20 Heron Tower, 110 Bishopsgate, London EC2N 4AY; and their respective affiliates (the "IBKR Entities").
-Specifically, your Personal Information will be controlled by the IBKR Entity that is providing services or communication to you.
+IBKR includes: Interactive Brokers LLC, One Pickwick Plaza, Greenwich, CT 06830 United States; Interactive Brokers (U.K.) Limited, Level 20 Heron Tower, 110 Bishopsgate, London EC2N 4AY, United Kingdom; Interactive Brokers Ireland Limited, 10 Earlsfort Terrace, Dublin D02 T380, Ireland; Interactive Brokers Central Europe Zrt., 1075 Budapest, Madách Imre út 13-14., Hungary; Interactive Brokers Luxembourg SARL, 4, Rue Robert Stumper, L-2557 Luxembourg; and their respective affiliates (the "IBKR Entities").
+Specifically, your Personal Information will be controlled by the IBKR Entity that is providing services or a communication to you.
 In some instances your Personal Information will be controlled by more than one IBKR Entity.

 How do we collect your Personal Information and what Personal Information do we collect?